 Read on below for our full list!

 DreamCloud is one of the most exciting brands with 3 of the best rated hybrid mattresses available.
 The DreamCloud offers the highest value of any hybrid mattress, featuring ultimate support, balanced pressure relief, and a cashmere blend top.
 The DreamCloud Premier is a fluffy dream that doesn't sacrifice support, great for all-around sleepers.
 Their DreamCloud Premier Rest adds a pillow top with a 16'' profile for the pinnacle of sumptuous, plush comfort.
-Customers report deeper sleep with these mattresses and with 'Buy Now and Pay Later' financing through Affirm and a 365 day trial, this is one of the best luxury bargains anywhere.
+With customers reporting a deeper sleep and a 365 night trial, this is one of the best luxury bargains anywhere.
+Now available in Canada.

 Brooklyn Bedding is a quality-focused mattress maker that produces a variety of mattresses with different firmness options.
 Manufacturing all of their mattresses in their own Arizona based factory, Brooklyn Bedding is able to pass on competitive prices and value to their customers.
-Also, read about their specialty brands: ultra-firm Plank Mattress, plus-size friendly Titan Mattress, customizable Rubix Mattress, latex Bloom Mattress, eco-friendly Ecosleep, and cooling Propel Sleep.
+Also, read about their specialty brands: ultra-firm Plank Mattress, plus-size friendly Titan Mattress, and eco-friendly Ecosleep.

 Avocado is a high quality organic and latex mattress brand.
 Their flagship Green Mattress is an organic latex hybrid mattress that doesn't skimp.
 For chemical sensitive folks or those that suffer from airborne allergies, having an all-natural mattress is a must, but Avocado goes a step further.
-They are certified organic, not only using some organic materials, but going through a stringent process to have their source materials, factory and products certified GOTS organic.
-They also offer a Certified Vegan Mattress, a firmer organic all Latex Mattress, and an Organic Luxury Plush Hybrid Mattress.
+They are certified organic, going through a stringent process to have their source materials, factory and products certified GOTS organic.
+They also offer a Certified Vegan Mattress, a firmer organic all Latex Mattress, a Luxury Organic Hybrid Mattress, and their new, competitively priced Eco Organic Mattress.

-Meet Awara, the pressure relieving latex hybrid mattress, featuring natural dunlop latex, and a sustainable mission for a price point that comparatively carries much more value for its 13'' thick mattress than many other latex mattress companies.
+Meet Awara, maker of 2 pressure relieving latex hybrid mattresses, featuring a GreenGuard Gold certified design and a sustainable mission for a price point that comparatively carries much more value for its 10'' and 12'' thick mattresses than many other latex mattress companies.
 Whether you are sensitive to chemicals or enjoy the invigorating feel of latex, you can rest easy that your purchase is eco-conscious since Awara holds a certification with the Rainforest Alliance and a partnership with Trees For The Future that plants trees for every mattress purchased.
-With a universally comfortable medium-plush feel, Awara brings a comfy sigh of relief to its sleepers.
+With one firmer and one responsive soft feel, Awara brings a comfy sigh of relief to sleepers.

-Winkbeds started as a factory-direct luxury hybrid mattress brand competing with the luxury showroom market.
-With years of innovation, they have grown their offerings to include both a luxury-style all-foam and latex hybrid mattress in addition to their classic hybrid.
-With both reviewers and customers appreciating the quality of their mattresses for the price and reporting great customer service experiences, Winkbeds is a top brand to consider on your mattress search.
+WinkBeds got its start manufacturing factory-direct luxury hybrid mattresses made in the US to compete with the luxury showroom market.
+They have innovated through the years and now include both a luxury-style all-foam and latex hybrid mattress in addition to their classic hybrid.
+With both reviewers and customers appreciating the quality of their mattresses, WinkBeds is a top brand to consider on your mattress search.

 Hybrid mattresses are those that are made with a blend of comfort materials (like foam or latex) and pocketed coil support systems, which move independently to support the spine without causing pressure point pain common to older innerspring mattress designs.